Xylo87/glossaire/README.md

 b.
 To optimize website loading speed
 c.
 To handle server-side scripting
 6)	What is the purpose of a framework in web development ?
 a.
-To provide a structured environment for building web applications
+To provide a structured environment for building web applications <=
 b.
 To handle network protocols and data transfer
 c.
 To create visual designs and layouts for websites
 7)	What does NoSQL stand for ?
 a.
-Not Only SQL
+Not Only SQL <= (Structured Query Language)
 b.
 Non-Structured Query Language
 c.
 New Object-Oriented Language
 8)	Which of the following is a characteristic of NoSQL databases ?
 a.
 Strict schema enforcement
 b.
 Support for complex transactions
 c.
-Scalability and flexible data models
+Scalability and flexible data models <=